Apps Built From Open Data Hub Datasets

-This section features a list of applications–and their descriptions–built using the Datasets that the Open Data Hub team makes available.
+This section features a list of applications–and their descriptions–built using the Domains and Datasets that the Open Data Hub team makes available.

 Applications are grouped according to their status in three categories:

 - Production status.
 These applications are already used in production environment.